HRASLS3 Human

 Secreted Phospholipase A2-VII Human Recombinant

-The PLA2G7 is purified by proprietary chromatographic techniques.
+The purification of PLA2G7 is achieved using proprietary chromatographic techniques.

 Shipped with Ice Packs